Physical Science Solution Very Short Answer Type:

 Solution 3 Marks Questions And Answers:

 Question 1.
 Given below is a list of some colloids.
-Make a list selecting them on the basis of dispersing medium.
+Make a list selecting them based on dispersing medium.
 Smoke, fog, cloud, milk, jelly, cheese, blood, paint, shaving cream, milk of magnesia.

 Answer: